Frequently Asked Questions

 How do I make an appointment?

-You can schedule an appointment online through MySHR – instructions are located here.
+Students are encouraged to schedule an appointment online through usc.edu/mySHR – instructions are located here.
 You may also call us at (213) 740-9355.

 Can I choose my healthcare provider?